 Joint mobilisation – Use of specific passive procedures to restore accessory movements, stretch joint capsules and ligaments and to reduce pain and muscle guarding of stiff joints.

 Kinematics – That phase of mechanics which deals with the possible motions of a material body.

 Labral lesions – A fibrocartilaginous supporting structure which surrounds the glenoid bone in the shoulder.

 Leg length inequity – One leg is shorter than the other.
 This is a common sequel of many congenital and acquired musculoskeletal diseases.

-Malunion – State of healing of the bone in which bone unites but in abnormal position and/or alignment.
+Malunion – State of healing of the bone in which bone unites but in an abnormal position and/or alignment.

 Multidirectional instability – Shoulder laxity in multiple directions which causes pain or dysfunction.